Tulip-Dev/tulip/doc/user/functions.rst

 The purpose of each labeled component is explained below:

-1. The source file location field : this field indicates the location of the file to parse.
+1. The source file location field: this field indicates the location of the file to parse.
 To change the source file click on the “...” button and select the file containing the nodes.

-2. The file encoding selection menu : this drop down menu provides a list of encoding schemes for the characters in the text file.
+2. The file encoding selection menu: this drop down menu provides a list of encoding schemes for the characters in the text file.
 We use a standard UTF-8 in this example as the files does not contain any special character.

-3. The data orientation : this check-box allows the user to invert rows and columns i.e to treat rows as columns and columns as rows in next steps.
+3. The data orientation: this check-box allows the user to invert rows and columns i.e to treat rows as columns and columns as rows in next steps.

-4. The separator selector : this field allows the user to define the characters used to separate data value fields within each row.
+4. The separator selector: this field allows the user to define the characters used to separate data value fields within each row.
 Select a separator in the list or input a custom separator.
 For the nodes file, the separator is ";".
 If a duplication of the separators is possible, you can check the "merge consecutive separators" box.

-5. The text delimiter selector : this field allows the user to define the characters used as start and end delimiter for data value fields.
-Select a delimiter in the list or input a custom and press the enter key to validate your input.
-Separated value files often additionally define a character used to indicate the start and end of a data element which should be considered a single text entry.
+5. The text delimiter selector: this field allows the user to define the characters used as start and end delimiter for data value fields.
+Select a delimiter in the list or input a custom one and press the [Enter] key to validate your input.
+Separated value files often additionally define a character used to indicate the start and end of a data element which should be considered as a single text entry.
 This strategy allows the inclusion of text entries which include the value separator.

   For example, a file, which is structured as a comma separated value file, could use the double quotation mark to delimit text values and would then be able to include text values such as: 	'Zoe, Mark, Sally'.

-6. The preview area : this area displays a preview of the file as it will be interpreted with these settings.
+6. The preview area : this area displays a preview of the file as it will be interpreted with the current settings.

 You can click on "Next" to access to the following panel.